 Other stores have beautiful shirts and sweaters to buy as well.
 Save your money to shop for excellent bargains in Bernal.
 And make sure to duck into all the shops and restaurants to admire the architecture and eclectic artwork.

-Bernal is 20 minutes away from a few wineries like Freixenet and La Rodonda, and 30 minutes from the pueblo magico Tequisquipan.
-Hotel prices are better in Bernal, but there is more nightlife in Tequisquipan.
+Bernal is 20 minutes away from a few wineries like Freixenet, Bodegas De Cote and Vinedos Azteca, and 30 minutes from the pueblo magico Tequisquipan.
+Hotel prices and restaurants are better in Bernal, but there is more nightlife in Tequisquipan.
+There’s also plenty of vendors along the highway to buy authentic Mexican ceramics.

 Booking.com has several choices for you on where to stay in Bernal.
 We recommend a few of these hotels based on location for you convenience.